AnneH20/Blog-Application/README.md

 ## TODO:

-1. Make the code clean (according to the rules of clean code + look at rt-domain-pro, etc. to get a better idea)
-   - Separate repositories
-   - Separate controllers
-   - Separate entities (to models?)
-2. Create tests that cover most of the code
+1. Create tests that cover most of the code
    - Postman tests
    - Unit tests
    - Integration tests
-3. Add verification
+2. Add verification
    - Must have a valid username to delete it (case-sensitive)
    - Must fill out all fields to create a new user/write a new article
    - Must have a valid username to write an article (case-sensitive)
-4. Add a search bar to search for articles (Will take some time to do)
+3. Add a search bar to search for articles (Will take some time to do)

 ### Notes: